The Honors Experience

 - An Honors-sponsored social justice trip for hands-on learning and other community service outlets

-- Supplemental activities for additional depth to the academic experience including original research and/or research with faculty members
+- Supplemental activities for additional depth to the academic experience such as creative portfolios, original research and/or research with faculty members

 - Professional development experiences including leadership opportunities, internships, mentorship, workshops and luncheons with business and career professionals, formal academic presentations and student-driven service learning

 We also promote study abroad for the life-changing experiences it can bring.
-In even numbered years we offer Honors courses at our European Study Center in Heidelberg, Germany, with two honors courses scheduled in Summer I 2020.
 To help offset the travel costs of international study, the Honors Program offers a Study Abroad Scholarship to its students each year.

 This Overview of the Honors Point System (PDF) describes the options that earn Honors points.
-In addition to the points, students attend 20 events during their undergraduate years to expand their experiences and enhance their appreciation of the world.
+In addition to point-earning activities, students attend 20 events, the "Bucket List," during their undergraduate years to expand their experiences and enhance their appreciation of the world.
 Our goal is to offer a variety of experiences to help students hone their analytical skills, experience the meaning of social responsibility and gain confidence as citizen-leaders.